jdrumgoole/pymongoimport/README.md

 **--batchsize** *batchsize*

-Set batch size for bulk inserts.
+Set batch os_size for bulk inserts.
 This is the amount of docs the client will add to a batch before trying to upload the whole chunk to the server (reduces server round trips). [default: *500*].